Start by ensuring that staff and faculty are informed, at least annually.

 • Communication strategies and tools

-• Pregnant and parenting students and staff, birthmothers, families, counselors, and advisors will appreciate FFL’s national resource guide Raising Kids on a Shoestring.
+• Pregnant and parenting students and staff, birthmothers, families, counselors, and advisors will appreciate FFL’s national resource guide Women Deserve Better.
 It is filled with free and frugal resources, creative and smart solutions, and links to support for families at all stages.
-There is a free online version of the magazine.
-Hardcopies are also available through Feminists for Life.

 • Pregnancy Assistance Fund: Inspired by FFL’s revolutionary work for pregnant students, the fund allows states to apply for matching funds to help pregnant students in 2010, 2013, and 2016.
 For more information, read about the fund at the Department of Health and Human Services’ Office of Adolescent Health: http://www.hhs.gov/ash/oah/.